open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 ## Pros & Cons
 However you decide to use OTel to gather Prometheus metrics, ultimately what is right for your organization depends on your business needs.
-Using the OTel components discussed above, you could convert all your metrics into the Prometheus format, or you could convert your Prometheus metrics into OTLP.
+Using the OTel components discussed previously, you could convert all your metrics into the Prometheus format, or you could convert your Prometheus metrics into OTLP.
 Although Prometheus itself was not built for long-term data storage and presents scaling challenges, there are products such as [Grafana Mimir](https://grafana.com/oss/mimir/),